-Following the invitation by Professor Z. Maricic and Professor I. Padovan, a meeting amongst some of the Directors of European Cancer Institutes was convened in Dubrovnik, Yugoslavia, on 14 May 1979.
-Under the chairmanship of the then President of the UICC, Professor Umberto Veronesi, and despite significant political, economic and linguistic differences existing in Europe, the Organisation of European Cancer Institutes “OECI” was founded with an enthusiastic belief in an enlarged European cooperation.
+Following Professor Z. Maricic and Professor I. Padovan’s invitation, a meeting amongst some of the Directors of European Cancer Institutes was convened in Dubrovnik, Yugoslavia, on 14th May 1979.
+Under the chairmanship of the the President of the UICC, Professor Umberto Veronesi.
+Despite significant political, economic and linguistic differences existing in Europe, the Organisation of European Cancer Institutes “OECI” was founded with an enthusiastic belief in an enlarged European cooperation.

 A new direction

-The office was headquartered in the heart of Brussels, at the Fondation Universitaire.
+The office of the OECI-EEIG was confirmed in the heart of Brussels, at the Fondation Universitaire.

 The OECI today